sudheerj/reactjs-interview-questions/README.md

      5. Reducer components in ReasonReact.
 308. ### How do you access imperative API of web components?
      Web Components often expose an imperative API to implement its functions.
 You will need to use a **ref** to interact with the DOM node directly if you want to access imperative API of a web component.
 But if you are using third-party Web Components, the best solution is to write a React component that behaves as a **wrapper** for your Web Component.
+309. ### What is formik?
+     Formik is a small react form library that helps you with the three major problems,
+     1. Getting values in and out of form state
+     2. Validation and error messages
+     3. Handling form submission